passy/raspbian-ipv6-router/README.markdown

 With my Raspberry Pi having this responsibility now, I get fine-grained control over what it will do in this situation.

+A thing I was fascinated by that probably no one else cares about is that I could just plug my Modem into the switch and -- without specifying anything on my Raspberry Pi -- open a PPPoE connection to it.
+Layer 2, baby!

 ## Subnets and prefix allocation

 For a long time I was under the impression that I'd have to use something